Exponential Mixing for 3D Stochastic Primitive Equations: Introduction

 0.3cm This paper is organized as follows.
-In Sects.
-2 and 3, we introduce the 3D stochastic primitive equations and review some basic representational results.
-Hypothesises on the stochastic forcing are given in Sect.4.
-The concrete proof of our main results are given in Sects.
-5 and 6.
+In Sect.
+2, we introduce the mathematical framework of 3D stochastic primitive equations and main results.
+In Sect.
+3, we give the proof of weak solution to 3D stochastic primitive equations.
+In Sect.
+4, the exponential mixing property for Galerkin sequences from $\mathbb{H}_3$ are proved.
+In Sect.
+5, we show the uniqueness of stationary probability measure.
+The proof process of two propositions in Sect.
+4 is presented in Sect.
+6.